 When discussing indicator 1 in the assessment performance profile with my mentor, I became aware of my lack of variety of assessments and the ineffective use of the data gathered to drive instruction.
 Poorly designed rubrics and inconsistent use of summative assessments have allowed me to measure little more than knowledge and skills pertaining to the objectives of particular lessons.
 This rarely results in information that helps in future planning, but does present information about student achievement with course curriculum.
 Occasional use of gallery walks and oral questioning have provided different ways for students to demonstrate their knowledge, but these are limited and teacher driven.
 Oral questioning only allows some students to show their knowledge because the number of questions is limited.

-I had begun compiling data on student growth over time by creating an Art Book for my kindergarten students, but during discussions with my mentor it became evident that I would need to look at where I wanted to end in terms of assessment and work backwards through the grade levels.
+I had begun compiling data on student growth over time by creating an Art Book for my kindergarten students, but during discussions with my mentor it became evident that I would need to look at where I students, but during discussions with my mentor it became evident that I would need to look at where I wanted to end in terms of assessment and work backwards through the grade levels.
 Starting with the fifth grade, I knew I needed to restructure the way I use assessments so that I can continually measure student knowledge and growth, plan and differentiate instruction, and provide students alternative ways to demonstrate their learning.